-In a low-income and post-conflict country like Sierra Leone, citizens often pay a range of 'informal' taxes, such as payment to chiefs on community projects or labour services, which differ from statutory policies.
+In a low income and post conflict country like Sierra Leone, citizens often pay a range of 'informal' taxes, such as payment to chiefs on community projects or labour services, which differ from statutory policies.
 This is especially the case in the rural areas and is frequently overlooked in analyses of local systems of taxation.
-61 national forums addressing status of informal economy workers are not functioning.

 In the status of policy process, there are some establishments of structure at bi-partite level for informal economy unions and local government authorities, which meet and discuss issues on common concerns.
-However, National Tripartite Informal Economy Forum or other
+However,